ZofiaSamsel/Wine_quality/email.md

    - Integrate a histogram to effectively visualize the distribution of wine quality scores.

 5. **QQ Plot for Wine Quality**:
-   - Develop separate QQ plots for wines classified into different quality categories: bad, middle, and good.
-This will aid in better understanding the distribution of quality scores across these tiers.
+   - Develop separate QQ plots for wines classified into different quality categories: bad(3-4), middle(5-6-7), and good(8-9) to better understand our outliers.

 6. **Heatmap Modifications**:
    - Modify existing heatmaps to exclude correlations below 0.1, and highlight areas depicting higher correlations for more clarity.